Benson00/Planning-lab/README.md

 ## Setup

 1. Make sure to have Python installed in your System.
+You can check that by running `python --version`.

 2. Install Git:
    - On **Linux/Mac**: